 Billboards, when compared to digital ads, are not as effective for increasing patient sign-ups.
 Instead, they increase the overall awareness and gain exposure for your dental practice.
 This creative billboard below details a promotion they are running with an eye catching picture.
 You should be sure to include at least one of the following: call-to-action, service provided, or promotion offered.
 This, coupled with your dental practice’s contact information and website, will surely be memorable.

 18. New Business Cards

 Creating the most memorable first impression is critical.
 Often overlooked, business cards can be a valuable tool for spreading your dental practice’s name.
 Hand out your business cards at community events.
 You can also ask your happy patients to share your business cards when referring friends, family, and co-workers.

 To stand apart from other dentists, the card needs to be memorable.
 The phone number, address, website, logo, and name of your dental practice need to be included.
 You can also use these cards for individual dentists in your dental practice.
 The traditional business card is a small, white card that blends in with the crowd.
 You can still be professional while showing off your creative dental marketing side.
-Take a look at the business card below.
-There is no way you would forget that.

 19. Partner With a Local Company